p0gram3r/cheatsheets/terraform.md

 ## Preparation
-- new, non-encrypted ssh key: `ssh-keygen -t ecdsa`
-  - don't set passphrase, so automation tools can use it
+- create a new, non-encrypted ssh key without passphrase, so automation tools can use it!

 ## Workflow